apache/apisix-ingress-controller/docs/en/latest/reference/example.md

     scope: Namespace               # 6
 ```

 ❶ The controller name should be customized if you are running multiple distinct instances of the APISIX Ingress Controller in the same cluster (not a single instance with multiple replicas).
-Each ingress controller instance must use a unique controllerName in its [configuration file](configuration-file.md), and the corresponding GatewayClass should reference that value.
+Each ingress controller instance must use a unique controllerName in its [configuration file](configuration-file.md), and the corresponding IngressClass should reference that value.

 ❷ API group of the referenced resource.